ilhambara/100-days-of-code/log.md

 **Thoughts:** CSS Flexbox is one of my favorite topic related to CSS3.
 And I'm really enjoying it, even when I encountered a little confusion.

+### Day 10: August 20, 2020

+**Today's Progress**: Learning CSS Grid for Responsive Web Design Certification on FreeCodeCamp (last part before projects).

+**Thoughts:** CSS Grid trained me a lot on this Certification.
+This took me 2 days to complete.
+But I'm really enjoying it.

+### Day 11: August 21, 2020

+**Today's Progress**: Reviewing My Knowledges about CSS Flexbox and CSS Grid for Better Understandable.

+**Thoughts:** Right before headed to the projects, I was sharpening my knowledge for this two on CSS3.

+### Day 12: August 22, 2020

+**Today's Progress**: Stepping Up on The First Project: Build a Tribute Page.

+**Thoughts:** I'm very happy also feel a bit hesitant.
+But still managed to complete it on my own.
+Head to the next project!